reahl/reahl/reahl-doc/doc/devtools/xmlref.rst

 <schedule>
 """"""""""

-  Used to indicate a function or class method to be called every time ``reahl-control runjobs`` is run.
+  Used to indicate a function or class method to be called every time ``reahl runjobs`` is run.
 It requires a :ref:`locator-attribute` for the relevant function or class method.

 <namespace>